 “Fascinating introduction to a figure who looms large.
 I'm so grateful to have had a teacher break down the intimidation factor.''

-An intensive exploration of the seminal ideas of Constantin Stanislavski, some of whose teachings came to form the basis of Method Acting.
-The class will read An Actor Prepares in a seminar format, explore the applications of Stanislavski’s use of actions, beats and objectives, and work toward an understanding of some of the major acting techniques based on his writing.
+This seminar is an intensive exploration of acting theories through the lens of Konstantin Stanislavski, some of whose teachings came to form the basis of Method Acting.
+The class will read "Year One" of An Actor's Work (referred to as An Actor Prepares in an earlier translation) in a discussion format and work toward an understanding of some of the major acting techniques that operate either in harmony with or in opposition to Stanislavski's ideas.
 Required for Honors students; open to all.